Meals and Lodging

 No taxes should be paid within New York State for lodging.
 For travel within New York State, a NYS Hotel Tax Exempt Certificate ST-129 should be used.
 For travel outside of New York State, state and local taxes are not included in the maximum lodging amount and will be reimbursed in addition to the per diem amount.

 When booking lodging, travelers should call and request the State rate; if the State rate is unavailable, the traveler should request the government rate.
 In the event that there are no more rooms available at the State rate, hotels are required to provide lodging at the government rate.
-To aid in the search for hotels at the State rate, it is recommended to contact Advantage Travel (518-426-0052).
-Staff at Advantage Travel can locate lodging at the State rate at no charge to SUNY.
+To aid in the search for hotels at the State rate, it is recommended to contact Direct Travel.
 Often, they are able to secure State rates for lodging at certain hotel chains when the hotel staff say otherwise.

 If you sleep in a hotel room, a copy of the hotel bill must be submitted with your Travel Voucher AC132-S showing the traveler’s name regardless of who paid for the room.